 We will be riding in late spring when the typical weather is starting to get quite warm (hot).
 Most days you can expect temperatures well into the 20s Celsius (70-80°F), but afternoon highs can reach around 33°C (91°F).
 Some thundery downpours are likely put prolonged periods of rain are not normal.

 The tour zigzags across the width of Portugal, from close to the Spanish border to the Atlantic coast.

-We will ride from the wild hill country of the Beira region and follow one of Portugal’s biggest river valleys, visiting ancient towns and cities, castles and abbeys, before reaching the popular swimming beach at Nazaré.
+We will ride from the wild hill country of the Beira region and follow one of Portugal’s biggest river valleys, visiting ancient towns and cities, castles and abbeys, before reaching the coast at Foz do Arelho.